pymc-devs/pytensor/doc/extending/ctype.rst

 into the double variable ``%(name)s``.
 Now, we need to put this data into a Python object that we can manipulate on the Python side of things.
-This Python object must be put into the ``py_%(name)s`` variable which Pytensor recognizes (this is the same pointer we get in :meth:`CType.c_extract`).
+This Python object must be put into the ``py_%(name)s`` variable which PyTensor recognizes (this is the same pointer we get in :meth:`CType.c_extract`).

 Now, that pointer is already a pointer to a valid Python object